 The Reciprocal Myth

-The electrical properties of any given antenna are reciprocal.
-For example, any gain (or lack of it) they exhibit applies equally to transmit and receive.
+The theory of reciprocity as applied to antennas, states that the transmitting and receiving antenna beam patterns are identical.
+In other words, any gain (or lack of it) they exhibit applies equally to transmit and receive.
 However, in the real world, the performance between transmit and receive is not reciprocal.
 This is due to a variety of reasons, not the least of which is takeoff angle.
 Further, improperly installed HF mobile antennas may have their radiation pattern overly distorted, which exacerbates the performance difference.
 There are many more variables too.
 I mentioned SNR, and ERP above, and to it we add; atmospheric noise, propagation phenomena, and even ground losses, to name a few.